McCannLab/dataReady/README.md

-# dataReady
+# :loudspeaker: dataReady

-Prepare you data and code for publication
+Prepare you data and code for publication.